build-it-test-it/Backdoor-Signer/tasks/task1.md

 - Support data passing between Python and Swift
 - Maintain state and context when switching between languages

+### Terminal Enhancement
+- Enhance the terminal interface to support the custom language
+- Provide a user-friendly environment for code input and execution
+- Implement proper error handling and reporting

+### Language Features
+- Define a clear, user-friendly syntax for the custom language
+- Support variables, control flow, and function definitions
+- Include language constructs for seamless switching between Python and Swift

+### Optimization
+- Ensure the implementation is efficient and optimized for iOS
+- Implement secure execution environments for both languages
+- Note that the application is not subject to App Store restrictions

+## Implementation Steps
+1. Design the language syntax and create a formal specification
+   - Define how language switching works
+   - Specify syntax for data passing between languages
+   - Document language constructs and features

+2. Develop an execution engine to parse and run the custom language
+   - Integrate Python and Swift runtimes
+   - Implement the parser for the custom language
+   - Create an execution context manager for handling state

+3. Enhance the terminal interface to support the new language
+   - Add syntax highlighting if possible
+   - Implement command history for language-specific commands
+   - Add auto-completion for common language constructs

+4. Use open-source libraries from `dependencies.md` for interoperability
+   - Leverage any suitable libraries for language processing
+   - Use available tools for Python and Swift integration

+5. Provide a complete solution including:
+   - Language design documentation
+   - Execution engine implementation
+   - Terminal UI enhancements
+   - Example programs demonstrating language features

+## Expected Deliverables
+- Full implementation of the custom programming language
+- Enhanced terminal interface supporting the new language
+- Documentation of language syntax and features
+- Example programs demonstrating key capabilities

+## Notes
+- The language should be intuitive enough for users familiar with either Python or Swift
+- Error reporting should be clear and helpful
+- Performance is important but secondary to functionality
+- Security considerations should be addressed, especially for code execution

 ### Code Snippet
 - This is a example of how of user should be allowed todo
 - This Code Snippet is only a example dont define the code around it directly